psolimine/psolimine/content/wps/pqrem/index.md

 # Summary.
 An optional shortened abstract.
 summary: ''

-tags: ['Networks','Optimal control', 'Input design']
+tags: ['Market design', 'Experimental markets and networks', 'Decentralization', 'Reputation systems and information design']

 # Display this page in the Featured widget?
 featured: true